graphile/crystal/graphile-build/graphile-build-pg/README.md

 versus writing the schema without auto-generation.

-`graphile-build-pg` is a core component of [PostGraphile][], a library that helps you craft your ideal incredibly performant, best practices GraphQL API backed primarily by a PostgreSQL database with minimal developer effort.
+`graphile-build-pg` is a core component of [PostGraphile][], a library that helps you craft your ideal, incredibly performant, best practices GraphQL API backed primarily by a PostgreSQL database with minimal developer effort.

 <!-- SPONSORS_BEGIN -->